aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi-solution/README.md

   <summary>Important tips for completing the challenge</summary>

   1. The order of routes is important.
 The first one that matches will be used.
 So if you have a `/:id` route before an `/edit` route, a request to `/edit` will choose the `/:id` route and the value of `req.params.id` will be `"edit"`.
-  2. There can only be one server response (e.g. `res.send()` or `res.render()`) per request.
+  1. There can only be one server response (e.g. `res.send()` or `res.render()`) per request.
 If you have multiple potential responses (like a success and an error response) make sure to write your logic so that the route responds appropriately.
-  3. Make sure to `JSON.parse` and `JSON.stringify` when reading/writing JSON data.
+  1. Make sure to `JSON.parse` and `JSON.stringify` when reading/writing JSON data.
+  1. Don't forget to handle errors when your promises fail using `try { } catch (e) {  }`
-  4. Don't forget the error response format of callback functions (if in doubt check the [node `fs` documentation](https://nodejs.org/api/fs.html))
+  1. When in doubt check the [node `fs/promises` documentation](https://nodejs.org/api/fs.html#promises-api)
 </details>
 <br />